Think-iT-Labs/aws-patterns-edc/README.md

 }
 ```

+> **Note:** Use the Access Key ID and Secret Access Key from the IAM user created in the [IAM policy and user](#iam-policy-and-user-for-s3-buckets-of-company-x-and-company-y) section.

 * **Response:** A successful request returns the created time and the ID of the newly created asset.

 ```json